 - By Alex Saurman

-A Florida contractor is being cited after a worker died from injuries.
+A contractor in Florida is being cited after a truss collapse fatally injured one worker

 Alex Saurman is the Content Editor for Occupational Health & Safety.